-The left header button is the "setup status button."
-This button shows status related to the setup, including whether the setup is "in-sync," i.e., the same in both LinkComm and SatLink 3, and recording status.
+The left header button is the "setup status button".
+This button shows status related to the setup, including whether the setup is "in-sync", i.e., the same in both LinkComm and the station, and recording status.

-Pressing the setup status button typically prompts the user to take the next logical step towards getting the setup in-sync between LinkComm and SatLink 3, with recording on.
+Pressing the setup status button typically prompts the user to take the next logical step towards getting the setup in-sync between LinkComm and the station, with recording on.

-Note: When the setup displayed by LinkComm is the same as the setup in SatLink 3, then we say the setups are "in-sync."
-When the setups are not the same, the setup status button displays a warning sign, and you must send the setup to SatLink 3 to get the setups "in-sync."
+Note: When the setup displayed by LinkComm is the same as the setup in the station, then we say the setups are "in-sync".
+When the setups are not the same, the setup status button displays a warning sign, and you must send the setup to the station to get the setups "in-sync".

-After making changes to the setup locally, you need to send those changes to SatLink 3 to bring the setups "in-sync."
-You do this by pressing the setup status button (or by selecting the main menu item, "Send Setup to SatLink 3").
+After making changes to the setup locally, you need to send those changes to the station to bring the setups "in-sync".
+You do this by pressing the setup status button (or by selecting the main menu item, "Send Setup to the station").